-Mechanic Certification RequirementAgency: Department of State
+Mechanic Certification RequirementAgency: State

 Mechanic Certification Requirement

 Section 4 of the Motor Vehicle Service and Repair Act (MCL 257.1304) requires repair facilities to employ persons properly certified for the type of repairs performed by the facility.
 Holders of valid mechanic trainee permits must work under the supervision of a properly certified mechanic.

 Persons who must be certified include:

 - Those who diagnose or repair the operating condition of a motor vehicle;